tlsfuzzer/tlsfuzzer/docs/rpk/README.md

 chain with a bare `SubjectPublicKeyInfo`, and neither tlslite nor tlsfuzzer parses that.
-Implementing it would mean putting `ExtensionType` members and a Certificate parser into tlsfuzzer, one layer below where they belong, and that is the competing-copy problem this whole document exists to avoid - only pointed at tlslite instead of at Penzzer.
+Implementing it would mean putting `ExtensionType` members and a Certificate parser into tlsfuzzer, one layer below where they belong, and that is the same competing-copy problem section 2 exists to avoid - only pointed at tlslite instead.

 The right home is **tlslite-ng upstream**, and upstream's own "fix these constants" comment suggests they would take it.
-Until then the Penzzer module stops at the ServerHello, which is far enough: a peer that cannot choose its credential never gets that far.
+Until then a conversation stops at the ServerHello, which is far enough: a peer that cannot choose its credential never gets that far.

 So this ask covers the **sending** half only.
 That is the half the test case